needle-mirror/com.unity.sentis/Documentation~/upgrade-guide.md

+# Upgrade from Sentis Sentis 1.4 or 1.5 to Sentis 1.6

+To upgrade from Sentis 1.4 or 1.5 to Sentis 1.6, do the following:

+- Replace uses of `IBackend.Concat` with calls to `IBackend.SliceSet`.
+- Rewrite calls to `IBackend.Min` and `IBackend.Max` to not use tensor arrays as inputs.
+- Rewrite calls to `IBackend.Sum` and `IBackend.Mean` to use `IBackend.Add` and `IBackend.ScalarMad` instead.
+- Remove `keepdim` argument from calls to backend reduction methods such as `IBackend.ReduceMin`.
+- Replace strings with ints for tensor indexing internal to models, e.g. when referencing `Output.index`.
+- Replace uses of `CompleteOperationsAndDownload` with `ReadbackAndClone`, this will create a new tensor object which you are responsible for disposing.
+- Rewrite any code that assumes that a zero-length tensor will have a null `Tensor.dataOnBackend`.

-# Upgrade from Sentis 1.3 to Sentis 1.5
+# Upgrade from Sentis 1.3 to Sentis 1.4 or 1.5

-To upgrade from Sentis 1.3 to Sentis 1.5, do the following:
+To upgrade from Sentis 1.3 to Sentis 1.4 or 1.5, do the following:

 - Reimport models that were previously imported in an earlier version of Sentis.
 - Reexport serialized .sentis files and encrypted serialized models using Sentis 1.4.